combs/Python-Verifone250/README.md

 ## About the printer

 It uses ink ribbons and boring, non-thermal paper in 3" rolls.
+There are both black and black/red ribbons available, so be sure to avoid the black-only ribbons if you want to print in red too.

 There are four DIP switches hidden under the right side of the ink ribbon.
 They control its serial connectivity settings.
 See [reference guide](https://github.com/combs/Python-Verifone250/files/907688/Verifone.250.pdf).